 A great first place to start is to search for international positions on Handshake and filter the posts by location.
 This can be done by clicking on the ‘Jobs’ tab at the top of your dashboard and using the drop-down feature to search for a specific location.
-If you are looking for a Metcalf internship abroad, you can also subscribe to the International Newsletter to receive updated job postings.
+For more suggestions or if you are looking for a Metcalf internship abroad, you can also subscribe to the International Opportunities Newsletter to receive updated job postings.

 ADVISING FOR INTERNATIONAL JOBS AND INTERNSHIPS

 Career Advancement is available to offer support and guidance throughout your international job hunt.
 Students can make an appointment with a career adviser who specializes international opportunities on Handshake by clicking ‘Career Center’, then ‘Appointments’, and finally on ‘Schedule a New Appointment’.
 You can choose the ‘International Job/Internship’ option as your appointment type, and a time that works best for you.
 Once you have filled out the information, you can click ‘Request’ and wait for the confirmation email.

 UCHICAGO INTERNATIONAL ALUMNI CLUBS

 As graduates from the University of Chicago, our global alumni are willing to network and mentor students in their professional development from their locations around the world.
 To connect with them, please search for your region of interest on the alumni page and reach out to the contact person listed.